toppyy/gial/README.md

 The project is actually a translator: it translates giäl to assembly for x86.
 The assembler targeted is [NASM](https://www.nasm.us).
 It is written in C++.

-The project follows Jack Crenshaws's [Let's Build a Compiler](https://compilers.iecc.com/crenshaw/) article series.
-Jack writes in Turbo Pascal and targets 68000, so code's been re-written, but I've stolen the ideas.
+The project started with Jack Crenshaws's [Let's Build a Compiler](https://compilers.iecc.com/crenshaw/) article series.
+Jack writes in Turbo Pascal and targets 68000, so code's been re-written, but I've stolen some of the ideas.
+Unlike Jack's compiler, giäl represents the parsed program as a tree-like structure before translation.

 # Hello, world! / Terveissi!